 We can make a difference.
 We are on the cusp of change.

 A new Environment Act: a new hope.

 Britain stands on the brink of its biggest ever shake-up of environmental rules.
-A new Environment Act will be passed in 2019, and this is our opportunity to demand more for our natural world.
+A new Environment Act is coming, and this is our opportunity to demand more for our natural world.